 The great French Marshal, Lyautey asked his gardener to plant a tree for him.
 When the gardener said the tree would never mature for at least 100 years, the Marshal told him to hurry and plant it.

-The benefits of trees outweighs the time we have to wait for them to grow.
+The benefits of trees outweigh the time we wait for them to grow.

 DID YOU KNOW?